Powerlearnproject/se-assignment-day-2-git-and-github-jaysonalfie/README.md

 - progress monitoring

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+Common challenges are:
+ - Merge conflicts
+ - Forgetting to pull before pushing
+ - Accidental commits to main branch
+ - Not writing clear commit messages

+   Strategies that can be used to ensure smooth collaboration are:
+ - Using feature branches to avoid working directly on the main branch.
+ - Commiting early and frequently to track changes
+ - Leveraging pull requests before merging requests.
+ - Writing a clear README to help other understand the project quickly
+ - Automation GitHub actions to automatically test and deploy code.